oss-review-toolkit/orthw-shell/docs/getting-started.md

 ## Marking Files, Directories or Package Manager Scopes in your Project as not Included in Released Artifacts <a name="orthw-rc-excludes"></a>

-Not every file in the code repository of a sofware project is included in its release artifacts things such as build scripts, documentation or tests are often only used internally and are not released.
+Not every file in the code repository of a software project is included in its release artifacts things such as build scripts, documentation or tests are often only used internally and are not released.
 You may want the treat these project internal files differently when reviewing license findings, e.g. a GPL-2.0-only licensed build script may be OK but GPL-2.0-only source code file which is included in the release artifacts may be not OK.

 In ORT you can add defined [excludes][ort-yml-excludes] in a file named [.ort.yml][ort-yml] in the root of a software project to be scanned to define which OSS is distributed to third parties and which code is only used internally, e.g. for building, documenting or testing the code.